alpeshkumar9/fibonacci-sequence-library/README.md

 python -m build
 ```

-To install the `fibonaccisequencelib` library use
+To install the `fibonaccisequencelib` library use.

 ```
 pip install dist/fibonaccisequencelib-0.1.0.tar.gz
 ```

+Replace `fibonaccisequencelib-0.1.0.tar.gz` package name with the one inside the `dist` folder if different.

 ## Usage